Koorathalvar: Journey to Kashmir

 One of the main aims of Ramanuja was to compose the Sri Bhasya.
 To compose this work, he wanted to refer Bodhayana's vritti (musings), an ancient work known as the Brahma Sutras.
 This work was available in the royal library of the state of Kashmir.
-Ramanujacharya and Koorathalvar, along with other disciples, undertook the tedious journey to Kashmir and met the king of that state.
+Ramanujacharya and Koorathalvan, along with other disciples, undertook the tedious journey to Kashmir and met the king of that state.
 The king was very much pleased with these pious men and immediately granted them access to the library.
 But the pandits of the region were not pleased with the outsiders and troubled them incessantly.
 They put forth a condition that the 'vritti' shall not leave the library.
-So, Ramanuja and Koorathalvar acquiesced to read the 'vritti' within the premises of the library itself.
+So, Ramanuja and Koorathalvan acquiesced to read the 'vritti' within the premises of the library itself.
 To cause more trouble, the pandits went still further to place a condition that no notes must be taken while reading the vritti.
 Afterwards, Ramanuja decided to return to Srirangam and they started their journey back south.
 Ramanujachraya was disappointed for not making an adequate reading of the vritti.
 But after reaching Srirangam he realised that he had forgotten nothing.
-Koorathalvar had read the entire text of the vritti and had memorised it completely.
+Koorathalvan had read the entire text of the vritti and had memorised it completely.
 He was able to recall the vritti, instantly and accurately word-for-word.
 With a great sense of fulfillment, Ramanuja completed the Sri Bashya, which was a commentary on the Brahmasutras.

-Thus, the completion of the Sri Bashya was mainly because of the involvement of Koorathalvar.
+Thus, the completion of the Sri Bashya was mainly because of the involvement of Koorathalvan.
 His works include Sri Vaikuntha Stavam, Athimanushastavam, Sundarabahustavam, Varadarajastavam and Sri Stavam.
 These five works were collectively known as Panchastavi.